gkc741/HandwritingGuesser/README.md

 Im initializing their weights and bias' with random values, weights = [-0.01, 0.01], bias = [-0.001, 0.001]

-Usin ReLU on the hidden layer, and softmax on the output layer.
+Using ReLU on the hidden layer, and softmax on the output layer.

 Using Categorial Corss-Entropy Loss for the 10 classes i have to calculate the loss.